 Tram Sunday first took place in 1985 as a part of the celebrations for the anniversary of Blackpool trams.
 It continued to develop over the years to include any form of transport.
 Classic cars, motorbikes, commercial vehicles and buses are included, and of course, not forgetting the trams.

-Its popularity has increased through the years with both transport enthusiasts and the local community in Fleetwood.
-Under the leadership of a new management team in recent years, the festival has grown with the inclusion of further attractions.
+Its popularity has increased through the years with transport enthusiasts and local people.
+With a new management team in recent years, the festival has grown with the inclusion of further attractions.

-In 2014 the “SpareParts Festival” ran for the first time in conjunction with the event and brought exciting, transport themed professional arts performances, entertainment and displays to the event including professional street artists, which have been incredibly popular with everyone and only made the event bigger and better!
+In 2014 the “SpareParts Festival” ran for the first time in conjunction with the event.
+It brought exciting, transport themed professional arts performances, entertainment and displays.
+Including the incredibly popular professional street artists, which have made the event bigger and better!

 About Fleetwood Tram Sunday on Social Media